edwardlavender/flapper/README.md

     detection days and co-occurrence;
-  - **Space use algorithms**, including a straightforward implementation of the mean-position algorithm for the estimation of centres of activity and new algorithms designed for benthic/demersal species which integrate PAT and archival data to improve estimates of space use;
+  - **Space use algorithms**, including a straightforward implementation of the mean-position algorithm for the estimation of centres of activity and new algorithms designed for improved estimates of space use and the reconstruction of movement paths;
   - **Simulation tools**, including tools for the simulation of passive acoustic telemetry arrays, movement paths, detections and the comparison of simulated and inferred patterns of space use under